push-stream/push-stream/README.md

 when sink.end is called with an error, it does not need to respect `pause` because the stream is discarded at that point.

+if it's an ordinary end, then the caller should wait until the stream is unpaused.

 ### sink.paused

 boolean of the current pause state. when writing to a stream, check the value of `paused` both _before_ and _after_.
+If the sink is paused, a transform stream will usually also pause.

 ### Source (aka readable)